O BROTHER, WHERE ART THOU (Joel & Ethan Cohen)

 DANCER IN THE DARK (Lars Von Trier)

 I wonder if anyone ever really knows what Lars Von Trier is trying to do when he makes a movie, including Von Trier.
-All we know for sure is that he goes outside the box every time he does.
+All we know for sure is that he goes outside the box every time he does it.
 As a viewer I have learned to just let a Von Trier film wash over me (or on occasion, assault me).
 I am often dazzled as much as baffled by what I experience.
-And when it’s all over, I give it the proper time to see how to assess it all, to see what resonates.
+And when it’s all over, I give it the proper time to see how I assess it all, to see what resonates.

 As challenging as it is for the viewer, there are greater challenges, even risks (artistic as well as psychic) for everyone involved in the making of a Von Trier film.
 In DANCER IN THE DARK, you can add Bjork to the list of participants.
 Von Trier puts his actors, especially female, through the mill.
-Just ask Emily Watson, Nicole Kidman, Charlotte Gainsbourgh, Kirsten Dunst, etc. But there’s something absolutely heroic about every one of them.
+Just ask Emily Watson, Nicole Kidman, Charlotte Gainsbourgh, Kirsten Dunst, etc. But there’s something absolutely heroic about every one of their characters.
 Here, Bjork is no exception.